awsdocs/amazon-ec2-user-guide/doc_source/using-instance-addressing.md

 You can control whether your instance receives a public IP address as follows:
 + Modifying the public IP addressing attribute of your subnet\.
 For more information, see [Modifying the public IPv4 addressing attribute for your subnet](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#subnet-public-ip) in the *Amazon VPC User Guide*\.
 + Enabling or disabling the public IP addressing feature during launch, which overrides the subnet's public IP addressing attribute\.
-For more information, see [Assigning a public IPv4 address during instance launch](#public-ip-addresses)\.
+For more information, see [Assign a public IPv4 address during instance launch](#public-ip-addresses)\.

 A public IP address is assigned to your instance from Amazon's pool of public IPv4 addresses, and is not associated with your AWS account\.
 When a public IP address is disassociated from your instance, it is released back into the public IPv4 address pool, and you cannot reuse it\.